16003Pieu/Pieu/README.md

 mesh_plot.plot_mesh('subgrid.nc','percent_wet', 2 , True, 'after_percent_wet2')
 ```
 After running the code, it should generate the percentage wet or the wet fraction
-at each element of the ADCIRC mesh as shown in Fig 4.
+at each element of the ADCIRC mesh as shown in _Figure 4_.
 The subgrid code recalculates
 what fraction of an element is wet, for each element in the mesh, based on the
 DEM (in this case DEM 1) specified in the yaml file, i.e. used in Step 1.
 There are
 other parameters recalculated and you are encouraged to explore.